-Read the full statistical bulletin, 'Construction output in Great Britain: November 2020 Latest Statistics from HSE - Health and Safety Executive Latest Key figures for Great Britain (2019/20) - 1.6 million working people suffering from a work-related illness - 2,446 mesothelioma deaths due to past asbestos exposures (2018) - 111 workers killed at work - 693,000 working people sustain an injury at work according to the Labour Force Survey - 65,427 injuries to employees reported under RIDDOR - 38.8 million working days lost due to work-related illness and workplace injury - £16.2 billion estimated cost of injuries and ill health from current working conditions (2018/19) For 'Rate of self-reported work-related health and non-fatal injury by industry'
+Read the full statistical bulletin, 'Construction output in Great Britain: November 2020

+Latest Statistics from HSE - Health and Safety Executive

+Latest Key figures for Great Britain (2019/20)

+- 1.6 million working people suffering from a work-related illness. - 2,446 mesothelioma deaths due to past asbestos exposures (2018) - 111 workers killed at work. - 693,000 working people sustain an injury at work according to the Labour Force Survey - 65,427 injuries to employees reported under RIDDOR. - 38.8 million working days lost due to work-related illness and workplace injury. - £16.2 billion estimated cost of injuries and ill health from current working conditions (2018/19)

+For 'Rate of self-reported work-related health and non-fatal injury by industry'

-© Crown copyright 2021 Source: HSE (2020) 'Health and safety at work: Summary statistics for Great Britain 2020', Bootle: HSE, p9.
+© Crown copyright 2021

+Source: HSE (2020) 'Health and safety at work: Summary statistics for Great Britain 2020', Bootle: HSE, p9.

 More detailed statistics on selected industry groups (that include 'construction' can be found from the suite of health and safety statistics tables and 'Summary Statistics 2020'.

 Access further information on health and safety statistics from HSE - Health and Safety Executive.

+e-Journal Review

+Built Environment Industry Journal titles reviewed by UCEM e-Library

+MODUS

-Back to top e-Journal Review Built Environment Industry Journal titles reviewed by UCEM e-Library MODUS MODUS - the RICS magazine that brings you the latest news and views, expert advice and in-depth features spanning the breadth of the surveying profession around the world.
-In the latest digital MODUS (March 2021), RICS takes a look at 'Building back, building better' - The pandemic has shaken us all but RICS is determined to use the disruption as an opportunity to improve.
-Subject Terms/Keywords: RICS standards and guidance.
+MODUS - the RICS magazine that brings you the latest news and views, expert advice and in-depth features spanning the breadth of the surveying profession around the world.

+In the latest digital MODUS (April 2021), RICS takes a look at 'Reclaiming the streets' - Why designing safer, cleaner and better neighbourhoods is in all out interests.

+Subject Terms/Keywords: Diversity and inclusion; Cities and placemaking